Federica Carta (singer): Biography and music career

 On 19 May 2017, she released her first studio album Federica, produced by Andrea Rigonat for the Universal Music Group.
 The album has many songwriters and composers as of the team coach Elisa, Federica Abbate and Roberto Casalino.
 It reached third place on the FIMI chart and obtained a platinum certification.
 It contains songs presented to Amici: "Dopotutto" and "Ti avrei voltu dire", both certified gold records.
 During the summer of 2017 she performed in several festivals and she collaborated on the hit "Irraggiungibile" with Shade, achieving second place in the Italian Singles Charts and selling over 150,000 copies.

 The singer tried to take participate, together with the band La Rua, at the Sanremo Music Festival 2018, but was unsuccessful.
 The single, titled "Sull'orlo di una crisi d'amore", was released on 23 March 2018.
 In January 2018, Top Music, the television version of the official Top of the Music official record chart of the Federazione Industria Musicale Italiana, was broadcast on Rai Gulp.
 On 1 February 2018 "Molto più di un film" was released as the leading single from her second studio album Molto più di un film, published on 23 April.
 The album hit the FIMI charts at fourth place.
 On 5 June 2018 she published the book Mai così felice (Never so happy), in which the singer talks about herself, her emotions, love and family.
 Federica opened four concerts of Laura Pausini during summer.

 On 14 December 2018, the singer released "Mondovisione" from the soundtrack of the Michele Soavi film The Legend of the Christmas Witch.
 On 21 December 2018, her participation in the Sanremo Music Festival 2019 was announced with the song "Senza farlo apposta", with Shade.
 The collaboration peaked at number 5 in the Italian Singles Chart and was awarded a platinum certification.
-On 15 February 2019 her third studio album, Popcorn, was published.
+On 15 February 2019 her first extended play, Popcorn, was published.
 It debuted in third place on the FIMI's chart and became the singer's third consecutive album to reach into Top5.

 On 6 March 2020, Federica released "Bullshit", the first single from her fourth album, which will be released in 2020 for Island Records.

-Influences
+Musical influences

 The singer stated during interviews that artists who influenced her are Alicia Keys, Paolo Nutini, Dua Lipa and Billie Eilish.
 As musical influences she appreciates pop, neo soul, R&B and soul music.
 The singer has described Laura Pausini and Elisa as main points in the contemporary Italian music scene.